 Spruce up the Mapping

 Digital mapping is a powerful tool, and you should cater to each specific client and potential site.
 You can show anchors, competitors and synergistic co-tenants.
 Finish it off with traffic, access and parking information to give a complete picture.

 Study the natural barriers, traffic patterns, major construction (I-4 is a labyrinth in Orlando) and shopping habits of the trade area.
 This analysis will show you the natural delineation lines to help position stores effectively.
 You don’t want your client to open one store in the middle of two viable markets.

 If you don’t drive the route before the tour, something will have changed, and you will get the dreaded question, “what about that site?”
 It happens every time.
 Be ready to point out the alternative sites that didn’t make it into the book and explain why they’re in a backup position.

 Take the back roads and show your client the interconnectivity of the trade areas and neighborhoods.
 You’ll also see the traffic drivers surrounding the trade area along the way.
 You may not visit as many sites that day, but the tour will be more thorough, focusing on quality sites.
 It’s not a bad idea to check with the client at the beginning of the tour or speed things up when necessary.

 Skip the Steak

-If you implement these tips, it will lead to more business wins as a Tenant Representation Specialist.
+If you implement these tips, it’ll lead to more business wins as a tenant representation specialist.
 Remember that your reputation depends on your client’s success.
 The more prepared you are, the more successful your clients will be in the long term.